vineet-reddy/Breast-Cancer-Grad-CAM/README.md

 ## Project Overview

-This project, developed for the 2024 Emory Health AI Bias Datathon, explores the use of Grad-CAM with ResNet50 to interpret how a model identifies breast cancer in mammogram images.
+This project, developed for the 2024 Emory Health AI Bias Datathon, explores the use of Grad-CAM with ResNet to interpret how a model identifies breast cancer in mammogram images.
 By visualizing the model's focus areas, we provide insights into potential biases within the Emory EMBED dataset and the model's decision-making process.

 ## Key Components